nativefier/nativefier/docs/api.md

 --tray
 ```

-Application will stays as an icon in the system tray.
-Prevents application from being closed from clicking the cross button on the window.
+Application will stay as an icon in the system tray.
+Prevents application from being closed from clicking the window close button.

 #### [basic-auth-username]